oam-dev/rudr/README.md

 - Make sure you have Rust 2018 Edition or newer
 - Clone this repository
 - Go into the main directory: `cd scylla`
+- Install the CRDs in `example/crds.yaml`: `kubectl apply examples/crds.yaml`
 - Run `cargo build`
 - To run the server: `cargo run`

+At this point, you can create, update, and destroy components using `kubectl apply`.
+There are two example components in `examples/`

 ## License